-1. Nature of Operations
+1. Nature of Operations and Going Concern

-International Millennium Mining Corp. (the "Company" or "IMMC") is incorporated under the Business Corporations Act of British Columbia.
+Millennium Silver Corp. (formerly International Millennium Mining Corp.) (the "Company" or "MSC") is incorporated under the Business Corporations Act of British Columbia.
 The Company is listed on the TSX-Venture Exchange and its primary business is the acquisition, exploration, and evaluation of mineral properties in Canada and Nevada, USA.
 The address of the Company's registered office and its principal place of business is 20 Sixth Street, New Westminster, British Columbia, Canada, V3L 2Y8.